Emxx52/CustomWeapons2/README.md

 Want your melee weapon to ignite whoever it crits on? custom_addattribute @me 2 "crits ignite" "1" "basic-attributes"

+Users marked as "ROOT" or Z flag can use /c reload as an alias to reloading the plugin.
+This is the expected way to reload.

 <hr>

 # ConVars